This interface describes the utility functions returned by the

 recommended that you call vox.compiler#utils with

-the ndarray of voxels
+the ndarray of voxels,

 the lattice, and any options.
 You'll